Daphne

 Latent Space of Mind

-What intrigues me is that this manifold of mind is not filled only with concepts.
-Within its convoluted landscape it holds, too, my ways of forming concepts: my habits, my intuitions, my tendencies, my methods of making meaning.
+This manifold of mind is not filled only with concepts themselves, but in addition it holds the components that drive the formation of the concepts: habits, intuitions, tendencies, and methods of making meaning.
 Every moment of experience invokes a hierarchical and intricate traversal of this space, through the representation of what I am seeing, of how I am seeing it, of what it means to me, and of how I am holding myself throughout that moment, in my body and in the seat of my mind.
 Sensation, thought, and action become a continuous and interconnected choreography, in which the activation of one region inevitably excites a constellation of others, in a never-ending cosmic dance of the brain.

 Given the mind as a manifold, one begins naturally to wonder how this space is structured, how it changes as I gather new experience, and what it is that makes one explanation feel coherent, useful, and satisfying while another falls flat.